 Figure 22 Influence of stress-strain curve in the failure mechanism

-The sensitivity analysis revealed that there are three different mechanisms as illustrated in Figure 22 that depend on the softening rate of the material:
+The sensitivity analysis suggested that there are three different mechanisms as illustrated in Figure 22 that depend on the softening rate of the material.
+In Figure 22 a peak shear strength of 50 kPa is assumed reduced to values shown on the vertical axis as a function of accumulated shear strain.
+Several sets of softening parameters are used.